uofw/uofw/README.md

 For more information: http://dev.psnpt.com/redmine/projects/uofw/wiki

 NOTE: We currently plan to move both the wiki and the documentation to Github and shutdown the project page
       instead.
 We'll keep you updated on this as progress is being made.
+      A first look at the new wiki can be taken [here](https://github.com/uofw/uofw/wiki).

 ## Getting started